 Re: «Client_First_Name» «Client_Last_Name»

-Letter Brief in Support of Elizeu Pimenta’s«Client_First_Name»’s Application for Asylum
+Letter Brief in Support of «Client_First_Name»’s Application for Asylum

 Dear Sir or Madam:

-I am writing to request that Elizeu Andrade Pimenta«Client_First_Name» «Client_Last_Name» (hereinafter “Elizeu”) be granted asylum because of the persecution «Pronoun» has suffered in «Pronoun»his home country of «Home_Country»Brazil«Client_First_Name» is entitled to a favorable grant of asylum in the United States based on two grounds: (1) «Pronoun» well-founded fear of future persecution due to «Pronoun»his sexual orientation and (2) the severity of the past persecution he suffered at the hands of his father due to his anti-evangelical beliefs.
-Because Elizeu did not believe in the strict tenants of his father’s evangelical church he was brutally beaten by his father from age seven to when he moved out of his childhood home.
-In addition, because «Client_First_Name» was «Sexual_Orientation», Elizeu «Pronoun» suffered verbal abuse, harassment, and threats at the hands of his classmates, employers, and anti-LGBTQIA Brazilians. «Pronoun» persecutors.
+I am writing to request that «Client_First_Name» «Client_Last_Name» be granted asylum because of the persecution «Pronoun» has suffered in «Pronoun» home country of «Home_Country». «Client_First_Name» is entitled to a favorable grant of asylum in the United States based on «Pronoun» well-founded fear of future persecution due to «Pronoun» sexual orientation.
+Because «Client_First_Name» was «Sexual_Orientation», «Pronoun» suffered verbal abuse, harassment, and threats at the hands of «Pronoun» persecutors.

 I. ARGUMENT